Joint Tenants vs Common Tenants

 It will be beneficial to own property as tenants in common.
 Thus, if you want to leave your share of the property to someone other than the other joint owner.

-Where the property let out owing to the property as tenants in common provide more flexibility on how the income is divide for tax purposes.
-The joint owners are spouses or civil partners, the income treated as arising.
+Where the property is let out owing to the property as tenants in common provides more flexibility on how the income is divided for tax purposes.
+The joint owners are spouses or civil partners, and the income is treated as arising.
 Where the actual beneficial ownership is unequal.
-They can elect (on Form 17) for the income to tax under their own shares where this is beneficial.
+They can elect (on Form 17) for the income to be taxed under their shares where this is beneficial.
 If the tenants in common are not married or in a civil partnership.
-The income taxed under reference to their actual stake in the property.
+The income is taxed under reference to their actual stake in the property.

 Extra Notes: Law of Property Act 1925, ss.
 34, 36;.
 ITA 2007 ss.
 836. 837.